 The Master Promissory Note (MPN) is a legal document in which you promise to repay your federal student loan(s) and any accrued interest and fees to your lender or loan holder.
 You will need your FSA ID to submit this document.

-Once you have completed all three steps listed above, completed the admissions process, and received full acceptance to the university the Financial Aid Office will begin processing your aid.
+Once you have completed all three steps listed above, completed the admissions process, and received full acceptance to the University, the Office of Student Financial Services will begin processing your aid.
 You will be notified if further documentation is needed.